Create a visual with Power BI Q&A

-The dashboard contains an area chart tile for "Last Year Sales and This Year Sales."
+The dashboard contains the same area chart tile for "Last Year Sales and This Year Sales."
 Select this tile.
-If this tile was created with Q&A, selecting the tile will open Q&A. But this tile was created in a report, so the report opens to the page that contains this visualization.
+Don't select the tile you created with Q&A. Selecting it opens Q&A. The original area chart tile was created in a report, so the report opens to the page that contains this visualization.

 Open the report in Editing View by selecting Edit Report.
 If you aren't the owner of a report, you don't have the option to open the report in Editing view.

 Select the area chart and review the settings in the Fields pane.
-The report creator built this chart by selecting these three values (Time > FiscalMonth, Sales > This Year Sales, Sales >Last Year Sales >Value) and organizing them in the Axis and Values wells.
+The report creator built this chart by selecting these three values (Last Year Sales and This Year Sales > Value from the Sales table, and FiscalMonth from the Time table) and organizing them in the Axis and Values wells.

 More questions?
 Try the Power BI Community